 While you may know what law is and why it‘s necessary for controlling our conduct in society, not many think about how law affects the average person.
 Have you ever wondered about it?
 Do you find it difficult to relate with?
 Here is a rundown on how law works in society and the law of nature.

 Most people think that law is meant only for protecting their interests, and is not connected with their everyday interactions.
 They assume the law will operate and give justice if their behavior is questioned.

 This is a simple understanding of the functions of law, and does show how it works every day.
 For example, the top level constitution sets parameters for the government to use for protecting the citizens of the nation.

 This effects how the government, and country is run which in turn regulates everything done though the day, and how it’s done.
-The law also locally affects the services provided, how jobs work and practically everything we do with our lives.
+It also locally affects the services provided, how jobs work and practically everything we do with our lives.

-This isn’t a distant concept as the law doesn’t work only in criminal areas, and is not confined to only constitutional matters and power distribution.
+This isn’t a distant concept as the laws don’t work only in criminal areas, and is not confined to only constitutional matters and power distribution.
 It’s much more sophisticated as it not only regulates society’s everyday personal organization but also how we act in business situations, like the mundane task of boarding a train.